gokdeniz-cakir/llm-lean-proof-repair/README.md

 # LLM Lean Proof Repair Experiment

-An empirical study evaluating how well Large Language Models can diagnose and repair buggy Lean 4 proofs.
+An empirical study evaluating how well Large Language Models can diagnose and repair buggy Lean 4 proofs, with a supplementary bonus on Lean-to-English translation.

 ## Overview